Signature dish

 A signature dish is a recipe that identifies an individual chef or restaurant.
-Ideally it should be unique and allow an informed gastronome to name the chef in a blind tasting.
+Ideally, it should be unique and allow an informed gastronome to name the chef in a blind tasting.
 It can be thought of as the culinary equivalent of an artist finding their own style, or an author finding their own voice.
-In practice a chef's signature dish often changes with time or they may claim several signature dishes.
+In practice, a chef's signature dish often changes with time, or they may claim several signature dishes.

-In a weaker sense, a signature dish may become associated with an individual restaurant, particularly if the chef who created it is no longer with the establishment.
+In a broader sense, a signature dish may become associated with a particular restaurant, especially if the chef who created it is no longer with the establishment.
 It can also be used to refer to a culinary region, in which case its meaning may be the equivalent of "national dish".
-In many cases, restaurants will base their menu development on tastes and styles which are unique to the restaurant's geographical location.
-Local produce, restaurant décor, and even the type of building you choose can all contribute to a larger yield by taking on local sensibilities.
+In many cases, restaurants base their menu development on tastes and styles unique to their geographical location.

-At its weakest, the term can simply mean "chef's specials".
-Under this definition, they are in no way unique, or even particularly unusual.
+At its weakest, the term can mean "chef's specials".
+Under this definition, they are in no way unique or even particularly unusual.